State Surplus Property Reference Manual

 This is a number utilized to identify the material category group of the item identified.
 The category numbers are identified in Appendix D of this manual.

 A description of the item will be entered in this block.
-Include manufacturer's serial numbers if applicable.
+Include the manufacturer's serial numbers if applicable.
 For Items with a Vehicle Identification Number (VIN) please include the VIN on the SP101.

 State Equipment No.:

 Enter the number assigned to the item on your agency's capital equipment inventory.
 This is required if requesting deletion from inventory.
 If the item is not in inventory and is maintained by an internal custodial record, leave this block blank.
 Reminder: Items that are not identified on your agency's capital inventory listing are also required to be disposed of through the SPMO.

 If known, the date the item was acquired or purchased should be annotated in this block.